 Archaeological resources have been evaluated in areas of the site subject to clearing/grading through further study in disturbance areas based on the Revised Plan.
-Examination of these areas finds that the site does exhibit archaeological sensitivity; however, as discussed in Response, Section 2.18, the recommended field testing described in Phase II in the area of Site D will be undertaken prior to construction activities in this area, to ensure that no significant archaeological resources are impacted by the proposed project.
+Examination of these areas finds that the site does exhibit archaeological sensitivity; however, significant archaeological resources will not be impacted as a result of the proposed project.